ApprenticeAI/frapy/docs/topics/shell.rst

     2014-01-23 17:50:03-0400 [frapy.core.engine] DEBUG: Crawled (200) <GET http://example.net> (referer: None)
     ...

-Note that you can't use the ``fetch`` shortcut here since the Scrapy engine is blocked by the shell.
+Note that you can't use the ``fetch`` shortcut here since the Frapy engine is blocked by the shell.
 However, after you leave the shell, the spider will continue crawling where it stopped, as shown above.